Code-Institute-Submissions/comics/README.md

 ### Existing Features

+- Callout button for both users and new visitors, Allows new visitors to register and users to go to new entry page.
 - Navbar logo on all pages, Allows users to return to the home page.
 - Search bar, allows users to search comic book collection.
 - Mature filter, Filters content for users under 16.